Back

 Making a lovely contrast to the many yellows and whites of early spring, small blue

 bulbs are really useful garden plants.
-This collection of charmers includes grape hyacinths (Muscari), glory of the snow and scillas (both now called Scilla in Latin).
+This collection of charmers includes plants such as grape hyacinths (Muscari), glory of the snow and scillas (both now called Scilla in Latin).

 They’re all easy to grow and many of them spread well.
-They are also all winners of the RHS Award of Garden Merit, meaning they're tried and tested varieties that are widely available too.
-Whether you grow them in troughs or pots, or grow them in garden beds beneath deciduous trees and shrubs, you'll add colour to your garden at a time of year when you'll really appreciate it.
+They are also all winners of the RHS Award of Garden Merit (AGM), meaning they’re tried and tested varieties that are widely available too.
+Planted in pots, troughs or in beds beneath bare-branched trees, these bulbs bring welcome bursts of colour just as the garden begins to wake up.

 Multi-headed stems